bxparks/AceButton/README.md

 particular event has occurred.
 The `ButtonConfig` class holds various timing parameters, the event handler, code for reading the button, and code for getting the internal clock.
-The `EventHandler` is a user-defined callback function with a specific signature which is registed with the `ButtonConfig` object.
+The `EventHandler` is a user-defined callback function with a specific signature which is registered with the `ButtonConfig` object.
 When the library detects interesting events, the callback function is called by the library, allowing the client code to handle the event.